petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project.md

 ---
 toc:
-  - ./setting-up-your-cloud-instance/accessing-the-liferay-cloud-console.md
+  - ./setting-up-your-cloud-project/accessing-the-liferay-cloud-console.md
-  - ./setting-up-your-cloud-instance/adding-team-members-to-the-project.md
+  - ./setting-up-your-cloud-project/adding-team-members-to-the-project.md
-  - ./setting-up-your-cloud-instance/using-the-cli-tool.md
+  - ./setting-up-your-cloud-project/using-the-cli-tool.md
 uuid: 88094a31-939d-4710-bcc3-ee2d3933d721
 ---

-# Setting Up Your Cloud Instance
+# Setting Up Your Cloud Project

 This story begins after you have an environment provisioned for you on Liferay Cloud, either on Liferay Experience Cloud (LXC) or LXC Self-Managed.